 - See also: combined-programming-language, lisp, pop-2, reverse-polish-notation, pop-11, poplog

-- I have 48 facts about COWSEL. what would you like to know? email me and let me know how I can help.
+- Have a question about COWSEL not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: